Contract / Promissory Disputes

-Brokerage firms commonly recruit stockbroker to gain access to their books of business.
-Typically, brokerage firms offer up-front payments in the form of forgivable loans or promissory notes to lure brokers.
-If the broker stays with the brokerage firm through the duration of the forgivable loan or promissory note, the broker is not obligated to repay the money if the broker then leaves the firm.
-But if the broker resigns or is terminated before the loan or note is fully forgiven, the brokerage firm generally expects the broker to pay back to unforgiven portion of the loan or promissory note.
+Brokerage firms commonly recruit stockbrokers to gain access to their books of business.
+They do this by offering up-front payments or bonuses in the form of forgivable loans or promissory notes to lure brokers.
+Often, these payments are well in excess of $1 million dollars and are typically cash payments.
+If the broker stays with the new brokerage firm long enough - through the duration of the forgivable loan or promissory note, usually nine years or so - the broker is not obligated to repay the money if the broker then leaves the firm.
+But if the broker leaves before the loan or note is fully forgiven, the brokerage firm will insist that the broker pay back the unforgiven portion of the loan or promissory note.
+These amounts can be quite large in light of the huge bonuses awarded.